the-real-i9/Backend-Topics-Study/Learn/Databases/Gen. Concepts/The Relational Model.md

 ## Domain Integrity
 These are constraints that form restriction on the set of values allowed for the attributes of relations.

+These are data types, min and max length of values.

 ## Entity Integrity
 The first integrity rule only applies to primary keys.